-Revocable Proxy - XBiotech Inc. Annual Meeting of Stockholders June 20, 2016, 10:00 a.m.
+Revocable Proxy - XBiotech Inc. Annual Meeting of Stockholders June 19, 2017, 10:00 a.m.
 (Central Daylight Time) This Proxy is Solicited on Behalf of the Board of Directors

-The undersigned appoints John Simard and Queena Han, each with full power of substitution, to act as proxies for the undersigned, and to vote all shares of common stock of XBiotech Inc. that the undersigned is entitled to vote at the Annual Meeting of Stockholders on Monday, June 20, 2016 at 10:00 a.m. at the offices of XBiotech Inc. at 8201 E. Riverside Dr., Bldg.
+The undersigned appoints John Simard and Queens Han, each with full power of substitution, to act as proxies for the undersigned, and to vote all shares of common stock of XBiotech Inc. that the undersigned is entitled to vote at the Annual Meeting of Stockholders on Monday, June 19, 2017 at 10:00 a.m. at the offices of XBiotech Inc, at 8201 E. Riverside Dr., Bidg.
 4, Ste.
 100, Austin, TX 78744 and any and all adjournments thereof, as set forth below.

 This proxy is revocable and will be voted as directed.
-However, if no instructions are specified, the proxy will be voted FOR the election of each of the director nominees specified in Item 1 and FOR the proposal in Item 2.
+However, if no instructions are specified, the proxy will be voted FOR the election of each of the director nominees specified in Item 1 and FOR the proposals in Items 2 and 3.